RollingStar/RCT-Music-Patch/README.md

 1. Scarab doesn't preserve file creation dates.
 2. I have not yet supported css1.dat, the main sound effects file.
-3. There is a typo: "Weding Journey" should be "Wed**d**ing Journey".
+3. There is a typo: "Weding Journey" should be "Wedding Journey".
 Will fix in a future version, probably the same version that works with css1.

 License
 =======